 In Regensburg, the Regental cycle path starts, because there the rain flows into the Danube.
 In order to make traveling easy by train, today's stage starts in Regensburg at the station.
 From there it goes up to 42 kilometers up to Nittenau.After leaving the city, drive along the beautiful river Regen.
 After a few kilometers, you come to a great beach, which invites you to sunbathe for a swim in the rain.
 On the way to the north you pass again and again small places where you can rest and come in.
 In the Mariental the bike path becomes particularly beautiful, because it goes directly along the bank of the river and through original nature with a lot of forest and green meadows.In the stage destination Nittenau you have various accommodation options such as guesthouses, apartments or a campground.
 If your bike tour already ends in Nittenau, you can for example take the bus back to Regensburg.

 Today it goes on nearly 50 kilometers to the east.
 From Nittenau the route takes you through the Regental to Chamerau.
 You can not only look forward to the beautiful landscape on the way, but also on two great climbs that are waiting for you halfway.After the first few kilometers, there will be a beautiful swimming spot waiting for you on this stage, which you can use for a little refreshment in the rain.
 Then the bike path winds further upstream through the Regental.
-About halfway and after the first climb you pass a pilgrimage church, which is great for resting thanks to the associated restaurant.
-Well-fortified you can then enjoy the remaining kilometers to the intermediate goal to Chamerau.In the small village you have the opportunity to choose from various accommodations.
-There are also campsites in surrounding villages.
-For example, if you want to leave Chamerau, you can take the bus to Cham, where you can change to the train.
+About halfway and after the first climb you will pass a pilgrimage church, which is great for resting thanks to the associated restaurant.
+Well-fortified you can then enjoy the remaining kilometers to the intermediate goal to Chamerau.In the small village you have the opportunity to choose from different accommodations.
+Campsites are also available in surrounding villages.
+If you want to leave Chamerau, you can easily board the train at the station.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.